amishabhojwani/amishabhojwani.github.io/_pages/cv.md

 ## Education
 * MSc in Computational Ecology and Statistics, Imperial College London, 2020-2021
 * BSc in Environmental Biology, Autonomous University of Barcelona, 2015-2019

+## Data Science Projects
+* Whale and dolphin image classification, March 2022, [GitHub](https://github.com/amishabhojwani/Whale_And_Dolphin_Image_Classification), [Blogpost](https://amishabhojwani.github.io/posts/2022/05-images_in_python)
+  * To automate processes in ecological research, I built a deep learning model that identifies whale and dolphin families with over 70% accuracy from images of dorsal fins.
+* Poisonous mushroom detection, February 2022, [GitHub](https://github.com/amishabhojwani/Poisonous_Mushroom_Prediction), [Blogpost](https://amishabhojwani.github.io/posts/2022/03-mushrooms)
+  * If you’re foraging without a mushroom guide, I built class predictive models to indicate the edibility of a mushroom with full certainty, based on a minimum number of biological traits.
+* Model selection criteria, January 2021, [GitHub](https://github.com/amishabhojwani/Functional_Response_Modelling)
+  * Given the discourse in academic literature, I analyse the boundaries of reliability for AIC and BIC as metrics for model selection between mechanistic and polynomial models.

 ## Experience
 * Data Science Trainee, January 2022-Present